 An SSL certificate, or Secure Sockets Layer certificate, is now also a ranking factor for Google, as part of their bid to make the internet safer for everyone.
 An SSL certificate provides the padlock symbol in your website browser search bar next to your website address/URL, rather than a ‘not secure’ label.

 But a successful website isn’t just about optimising it for a higher website ranking.
-An SSL certificate provides reassurance to your website visitors that your site is safe to browse, which is particularly key to the quality of the User Experience (UX) of your website if your site is an eCommerce website where you sell products online.
+An SSL certificate provides reassurance to your website visitors that your site is safe to browse, which is particularly key for User Experience (UX) if it’s an ecommerce website where you sell products online.

 So, getting an SSL certificate for your website and moving to HTTPS (which stands for Hypertext Transfer Protocol Secure, an extension fo the Hypertext Transfer Protocol (HTTP)), shows your website is safe to use and increases the confidence of your website visitors.